Readers Digest

 30th Jun 2019 Home & Garden

-The Italian cars have the passion and the racing heritage.
-The French have the style.
-The British have the classic designs and the German cars have beautiful engineering.
+Italian cars have the racing heritage.
+The French have style.
+The British have classic designs and the Germans stunning engineering.
+What about American makers?

 When people think of the great American classic cars, what defines them?
 For us, American cars are among some of the most desirable and collectable classics in the world.